remix-run/react-router/decisions/0003-data-strategy.md

 }
 ```

+⚠️ We are actively seeing if we can eliminate this via `match.handler`

 ### Handling `shouldRevalidate` behavior

-We need to figure out how to handle `shouldRevalidate` behavior.
+We considered how to handle `shouldRevalidate` behavior.
 There's sort of 2 basic approaches:

 1. We pre-filter and only hand the user `matchesToLoad`
 2. We hand the user all matches and let them filter